WildClaims: Information Access Conversations in the Wild(Chat): Information Access in the Wild

-These definitions, while focusing on information access and gathering, do not reflect the variety of interactions between humans and conversational systems, nor do they recognize the potential for hallucination; something that automatic systems, in the past, were not capable of.
-Information seeking conversations, however, require factual assertions to satisfy users' information needs, even when they do not necessarily perceive themselves as explicitly accessing information or seeking recommendations.
+These definitions, while focusing on information access and gathering, do not reflect the variety of interactions between humans and systems, nor do they recognize the potential for hallucination; something that automatic systems, in the past, were not capable of.
+Conversational information access, however, \hi{involves users' access to information via factual assertions}, even when users do not perceive themselves as explicitly accessing information or seeking recommendations.

-\textbf{Clarified Definition of Information Access Conversations.} Building on previous definitions and our observations from real-world user-system conversations from the WildChat dataset, we propose a clarified definition of information-access conversations that reflects the reality of human-system interactions.
+\textbf{Clarified Definition of Conversational Information Access.} Building on previous definitions and our observations from real-world user-system conversations from the WildChat dataset, we propose a clarified definition of conversational information access that reflects the reality of human-system interactions.